andregoobloo/cv-app/README.md

 # cv-app
-CV Application for a basic CV
+Web App for a basic CV Application